 Duolingo is a great (and FREE) way to learn a language, but not everyone uses the app to its full potential.
 This process is what I follow every time I begin learning a new language and I follow through until I repeat it again with a different language!
 Follow these 14 steps and you’ll discover the best way to use Duolingo to learn a new language.

-1. Turn All the Skills Before Checkpoint 1 Golden
+1. Turn All the Units in Section 1 Legendary

 The best Duolingo strategy when starting a new language on the app is to get the basics down really well.
-You do that by getting all 5 crowns on all the subject bubbles up to Checkpoint 1.
-This will turn the topics golden!
+You do that by completing the Legendary Level lesson on all the Unit bubbles in Section 1 of your Duolingo Course.

 I seriously would not be able to learn languages without italki (I’m taking 3 classes per week right now) try out a class and you’ll thank me later.
 They’re usually $9 or less!